glotzerlab/gsd/doc/fl-examples.rst

     r[0].decode('UTF-8')
     f.close()

 To store a string in a gsd file, convert it to a numpy array of bytes and store that data in the file.
 Decode the byte sequence to get back a string.

 Truncate
 ^^^^^^^^

 .. ipython:: python

-    f = gsd.fl.open(name="file.gsd",
+    f = gsd.fl.open(name="file.gsd", mode='ab')
-                    mode='ab',
-                    application="My application",
-                    schema="My Schema",
-                    schema_version=[1,0])
     f.nframes
     f.schema, f.schema_version, f.application
     f.truncate()
     f.nframes
     f.schema, f.schema_version, f.application
+    f.close()

 Truncating a gsd file removes all data chunks from it, but retains the same schema, schema version, and application name.
 The file is not closed during this process.
 This is useful when writing restart files on a Lustre file system when file open operations need to be kept to a minimum.